-In many ways, Hyde boarding schools are “traditional” independent boarding schools—from our challenging academic standards to our athletic teams to our extra-curricular and leadership opportunities, life at Hyde is all about striving to be the best possible you.
+In many ways, Hyde boarding school is a “traditional” independent boarding school—from our challenging academic standards to our athletic teams to our extra-curricular and leadership opportunities; life at Hyde is all about striving to be the best possible you.
 But there’s even more to Hyde.
 Our renowned character education program is designed to help students discover their strengths and grow as confident, prepared leaders.

 Hyde’s founding principles are Courage, Integrity, Leadership, Curiosity and Concern.
 These principles are at the core of everything we teach, and it’s this focus on character education that makes our school distinctive.

 What kind of student thrives at Hyde?

 In 1968, our founder, Joe Gauld, developed Hyde’s founding premise: Every individual has a unique potential that defines a destiny.
 The students that benefit most from a Hyde education are those that are willing to consider their potential.
 They are committed to developing their character and excited about their futures.